Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Analysis

-\paragraph{B. Cosine-based center loss in SDDA}\mbox{} To quantify the effect of cosine-based center loss in SDDA, we set $\lambda_1$ in Equation (1) to zero and searched $\lambda_2$ from [0, 0.02, 0.05, 0.1, 0.2, 0.5].
-The best classification results were presented for each participant in Figure 2, which were referred to as DA w.o. center.
+To quantify the effect of cosine-based center loss in SDDA, we set $\lambda_1$ in Equation (\ref{eq1}) to zero and searched $\lambda_2$ from \{0, 0.02, 0.05, 0.1, 0.2, 0.5\}.
+The best classification results were presented for each participant in Fig. \ref{Fig.ablation}, which were referred to as DA w.o. center.
 By removing the cosine-based center loss in the SDDA framework, the average accuracy of ConvNet reached 80.55\% in IIA and 82.45\% in IIB dataset, with 1.51\% and 0.53\% decrease in the accuracy compared to the complete SDDA framework.
 The average accuracy of EEGNet reached 76.30\% in IIA and 85.94\% in IIB, respectively, which decreased by 3.36\% in IIA and 1.58\% in IIB compared to the EEGNet-based SSDA framework in the accuracy.

+It can be seen from Fig. \ref{Fig.ablation} that after removing the cosine-based center loss, the accuracy of almost every participant is lower than that of SDDA, which shows that it is reasonable to use the cosine-based center loss as a regularization term in the training process.